medamineharbaoui/US-News-Articles-App/README.md

 ## **Conclusion**

 This project demonstrates the use of a data pipeline to classify news articles as "local" or "global" and assign them to cities in the United States.
-The solution is fully Dockerized, supports frontend and backend communication, and is deployed on AWS for easy access.
+The solution is fully Dockerized, supports frontend and backend communication.